 Here we shall be discussing different types of scalp conditions that may affect your child:

-Psoriasis is a kind of skin infection that can make its way anywhere on the skin; it is marked with a rapid proliferation and degeneration of skin cells.
-When it affects the scalp, it is known as scalp psoriasis..
+Psoriasis is a kind of skin infection that can make its way anywhere on the skin; it is marked by a rapid proliferation of skin cells.
+When it affects the scalp, it is known as scalp psoriasis.

 2. Seborrheic Eczema